 Heðin Brú’s (1901-1987) novel The Old Man and His Sons was first published in 1940 (Feðgar á ferð) and it reflects the turmoil of life in the Faroes as it changed from a primitive society into a more modern one.
 Brú wrote in Faroese, and his terse language reflects this fact.
 Faroese is a very concrete language and abstractions are not common.
 The writing is pithy, dryly ironic at times, and extremely down to earth.
 Simple in its language, Brú’s mastery of understatement and his use of dialog to examine the issues of aging and generational conflict make this a surprisingly moving story.
 Ketil, a vital seventy-year-old, is caught between his traditional self-sufficient hunter-fisher-farmer existence and his sons' lives of working for wages and living on credit.
 The story starts with an intensely graphic account of a whale massacre.
 After the slaughter, Ketil overbids on a quantity of whale meat because he doubts if he’ll have the strength to participate again.
 The rest of the book deals with his efforts to raise money to pay for the whale meat while trying to deal with his unsympathetic adult children.
 One thing this novel shares with The Lost Musicians and Barbara is an open-ended resolution.
 Life goes on.
 Recommended, but Brú’s terse writing and his humble protagonist’s lifestyle may not suit every taste.

 Jørgen-Frantz Jacobsen(1900-1938) was a tragic figure.
 Barbara is his only novel and was written as he was dying from tuberculosis.
-The manuscript was taken from his deathbed and prepared for publication (the book wasn’t finished) by his friend William Heinesen.
+The manuscript was taken from his deathbed and prepared for publication (the book was never finished) by his friend William Heinesen.
 First published in 1939, it quickly became a classic of modern Scandinavian literature.
 Barbara is a tale of an 18th-century Faroese woman who remains a free spirit with an eagerness for sexual adventure in spite of the consequences.
 She acts thoughtlessly at times but has no personal sense of sin.

 Although the plot is simple, it is not the standard fallen woman story.
 The effects of her actions can be tragic (for her lovers), but she is not evil.
-Some of the townsfolk call her “wicked Barbara” but others are not so harsh in their judgment, for she brings light into the dreary lives of many.
-Her only vice, if it may be termed such, is that she can't be tied down to any one man.
+Some of the townsfolk call her “wicked Barbara” but others are not so harsh in their judgment for she brings light into the dreary lives of many.
+Her main vice, if it may be termed such, is that she can’t be tied down to any one man.
 This conflict is played out over a variety of locales in the Faroes, these set-pieces are described with a sumptuous, almost cinematic quality.
-Barbara's sensuality, as well as the descriptions of well-drawn secondary characters, come to life through the absolutely fabulous writing.
-The ambiguous ending meshes with the story's lack of rigid moralizing.
+Barbara’s sensuality, as well as the descriptions of well-drawn secondary characters, come to life through the absolutely fabulous writing.
+An ambiguous ending meshes with the story's lack of rigid moralizing.